telerik/maui-docs/knowledge-base/datagrid-apply-hover-style-decorationstyle-cellcontenttemplate.md

 1. Add a visual state manager to the element inside the template.
 2. Use the `VisualStateManager.VisualStateGroups` property to define visual states for the hover effect via the `PointerOver` state.

-Here is an example of how to use the `VisualStateManager` to define a `PointerOver` state in a custom `CellContentTemplate`:
+Here is an example, in both XAML and C# variants, of how to use the `VisualStateManager` to define a `PointerOver` state in a custom `CellContentTemplate`:

+## XAML Option

 ```
 <telerik:RadDataGrid.Columns>